In the design of passive solar buildings, the building materials are designed to fulfill two functions:

 The main benefits of this technique are the following:

 Low economic cost.
-The cost to carry out your work is low.
-Sometimes this cost is even nil.
+The cost to carry out your work is low, and sometimes this cost is even nil.

-The energy efficiency and savings in energy consumption depend on the size of an installation (either renewable energy or a conventional installation).
+The energy efficiency and savings in energy consumption depend on the installation's size (either renewable energy or a conventional facility).

-These criteria are a greater economic benefit if they are criteria that are considered from the beginning.
+These criteria are a more significant economic benefit if they are criteria that are considered from the beginning.

 Passive solar technologies offer significant savings, especially when it comes to space heating.
-Combined with active solar technologies, such as photovoltaic energy, they can also become an excellent source of income.
+Combined with active solar technologies, such as photovoltaic energy, they can also become an excellent income source.

-Passive solar energy is a technique in which solar energy is used in a natural way.
-This does not require additional mechanisms or external energy sources.
+Passive solar energy is a technique in which solar energy is used naturally.
+It does not require additional mechanisms or external energy sources.

-The technique to achieve this is a good architectural design optimizing the position and dimensions of the different construction elements (walls, windows).
-Likewise, it is necessary to take into account air currents, the amount of solar radiation received at all times of the year, etc.
+The technique to achieve this is an excellent architectural design optimizing the different construction elements' position and dimensions (walls, windows).
+Likewise, it is necessary to consider air currents, the amount of solar radiation received at all times of the year, etc.